310mc/https-310mc.github.io-tl/source/_posts/climax/prologue.md

 really? it feels a little less [lonely] to have someone share the [same feelings] as me.
 {% endbubble %}

-{% bubble Kaoru frown %}
+{% bubble Kaoru yare %}
 Mhm… But, uh, they really <em>are</em> loud out there, huh?
 I feel like I can’t chill out; that party is going off the *rails.*

-Knowing the kinda person Moricchi is, parting ways must be kinda sad for him.
+Knowing the kind of person Moricchi is, parting ways must be kinda sad for him.
 I wonder if he’s balling his eyes out…
 {% endbubble %}

 {% bubble Kanata smilesoft2 %}
 chiaki won’t cry.
+{% endbubble %}

+{% bubble Kanata smile %}
 fufu, how about we call souma over and have our own [farewell party] for the [marine life club]?

 i would like to [hand] the [fish tanks] over to souma’s care, as well.
 {% endbubble %}

-{% bubble Kaoru frown %}
+{% bubble Kaoru northinking %}
 Mm~… Thing is, I think he hasn’t been showing up lately…?
 My classmate Hasumi-kun’s been freaking out about him.
 I don’t think anybody knows where he is right now.
 {% endbubble %}

-{% bubble Kanata frown2 %}
+{% bubble Kanata frown %}
-is that so? i wonder what is wrong… souma gets restless very easily, so it is [worrying].
+really? i wonder what is wrong… souma gets restless very easily, so it is [worrying].
 {% endbubble %}

 {% bubble Kaoru v2 %}